Get to know PeekMed

 However orthopedic experts do claim it is a technology to keep following.

 Robotic surgery is making huge advances in medicine.
-But a large component of the physician/patient relationship, even for surgeons, is communication.
+However, a large component of the physician/patient relationship, even for surgeons, is communication.
 Which would be lost if Artificial Intelligence and Robotic surgery would be something automatic.

 Robotics and AI will be always there in the future and a synergistic relationship between the human mind and them is the way forward for more effective care of patients.